dfordivam/distrib-task/README.md

 ## Hierarchical Ring

-This consists of a cluster of nodes connected in a ring, and the clusters themselves again connected in a ring form.
+This consists of a cluster of nodes connected in a ring, and the clusters themselves again connected in a ring formation.
 Each cluster has a leader node which participates in the intercluster ring.
 Inside each cluster the 'safe ring' implementation has been used to protect against node disconnection inside a cluster.